-The power tower can give you an excellent workout that hits many of the major muscle groups in your body while also training you to excel in bodyweight movements, a key to maintaining an active and healthy lifestyle throughout your life.
+A power tower provides an excellent workout.
+Power Tower Workouts hit many of the major muscle groups using your body weight.
+Body weight training movements are key to keeping up an active and healthy lifestyle throughout your life.

 Despite its simple design, a power tower is your ticket to a multi-movement workout that specializes in activating your abs, obliques, triceps, biceps, chest and back muscles.
-With a few affordable accessories, use the power tower to get in a lower body workout as well.
-A plyobox, resistance bands, and/or a weight vest allow you to design dozens of different strength training, aerobic, or circuit training workouts, all within a compact space and for a reasonable cost.
+With a few affordable accessories, use the power tower for a lower body workout as well.
+Resistance bands allow you to design dozens of different strength training programs or circuit training workouts within a compact space and for a reasonable cost.

 Benefits of the Power Tower

-The power tower helps you develop and excel in bodyweight movements, like pushups, pullups, and dips.
-Bodyweight movements are also an excellent way to tone your body, build lean muscle, and target entire muscle chains instead of working out isolated muscles (and overlooking others).
+The power tower helps you develop and excel in bodyweight movements like pushups, pullups, and dips.
+Bodyweight movements are ideal strength training exercises.
+They tone your body, build lean muscle, and target entire muscle chains instead of working out isolated muscles (and overlooking others).

 Every movement can be modified to meet your fitness level.
-In this article, we will discuss modifications to some of the more challenging movements that will help you build the strength and confidence you need to eventually perform the movements unaided.
+We will cover methods to help make some challenging movements easier.
+By starting with the easier version of these workouts, you will build the strength and confidence you need to eventually perform the movements unaided.

 Not sure how to add a power tower into your exercise routine?
-Let’s take a look at five exercises you can perform with this versatile machine.
+Let’s take a look at five exercises you can perform with this versatile piece of exercise equipment.
 (You can also get some great ideas from our previous power tower blog post.)

 Power Tower Exercises